 MYTH – A solicitor can let you know matters of law, but no one would be able to accurately forecast what would happen in a court, especially without a full financial disclosure from both sides.
 Our barrister package, where a family law barrister will independently give a view on the case is the best method to ascertain what a court will consider in your case.

 TRUTH – To share pensions or have a consent order you must also get a divorce.
-If you want the agreement without a divorce, you can purchase a legal deed of separation.
+If you want the agreement without a divorce, you can purchase a separation agreement.
 But these are not as set in stone as a consent order.
 We can discuss with you the differences between the two and what is best for your circumstances.

 As you can see the whole area of family law is a complex one and can end up costing you a lot of money.
 Our solicitors can give you legal advice on the matters raised and our fixed fee packages can help answer many of your questions.
 Feel free to contact us at any time if you have a question about divorce or separation on 0330 999 0959.